brandon-m-wang/cs198-75/src/web-hw/hw6.md

       **Q3: Initialize `path `to the correct value.**
   - type: ps
     paragraph: >-
-      In our application, sending a GET request to `video/:id` should return the video with file name `:id.mp4` piece by piece.
-We've taken care of the more technical aspects of the callback function, but we need you to initialize the constant `path` to the appropriate path for `:id.mp4`.
+      We also want to set up our `/video/:id/data` route, which will return the information from `videoMetadata` for a single video (indicated by the `:id` param).
+Based on our previous routes, you're ready to make your own from scratch.

       **Q4: Create the `/video/:id/data` route.**